MangoFVTT/fvtt-ready-set-roll-5e/README.md

 ### Roll Configuration & Alt Rolls
 - Rolls can be configured via a "Quick Rolls" tab while editing an item.
 This allows you to select what parts of the item are actually outputted to the quick roll.
 - Item configuration extends system support for thrown items, consumables, ammunition, and items with otherwise limited quantities.
 - If enabled, items can also output an alternate roll when holding `alt`.
 This alternate roll can be configured independently of the default configuration.
+Enabling alternate rolls for items disables the ability to use the default dialog rolling for items.

 ![rollconfig](https://user-images.githubusercontent.com/110994627/188637202-f0e4ba7b-7790-4c97-9be6-bc64f4be7015.png)